bcornelis/CarND-Behavioral-Cloning-P3/writeup_template.md

 8. apply translation/shifting augmentation in 80% of the cases

 ##### Validator
-For validation, a generator is used generating tuples according to the following steps:
+For validation, a generator is used generating tuples according to the following steps (cell 06):
 1. get a random line in the training csv data
 2. get the center image from this line
 3. scale the image to fit the expected input_size of the model